sflavelle/writing/Incompatible Time (AHiT)/Chapters/03 - Don't Go/02 - Drumming Up Sympathy.md

 "But ye didn't go for it, lad.
 What 'appened?"

 The penguin chuckled.
 "It's the darndest thing.
 It promised me so much, but I didn't think I could do it.
-So I gave them to someone who needed the confidence."
+So I gave them to someone who I thought needed the confidence."

 "The lass..."